Perturbation-Tolerant Structural Controllability for Linear Systems: Introduction

 \section{Introduction}

-In recent years, security has been becoming an attractive issue in the control and estimation of cyber-physical systems, such as chemical processes, power grids and transportation networks \cite{wood2002denial,Buldyrev2009Catastrophic,fawzi2014secure,mitra2019byzantine}.
-The robustness of various system properties have been investigated under internal faults (like disconnections of links/nodes \cite{Buldyrev2009Catastrophic,zhang2020generic}) or external attacks (like adversarial sensor/actuator attacks \cite{fawzi2014secure}), including stability \cite{FabioFragility2018}, stabilization \cite{De2015Input}, controllability and observability \cite{commault2008observability,Rahimian2013Structural,zhang2019minimal,zhang2018arxiv}.
-Particularly, as a fundamental system property, controllability/observability under {\emph{structural perturbations}} (i.e., perturbations that can change the zero/nonzero structure of the original system matrices, such as link/node/actuator/sensor removals or additions) has been extensively explored on its robust/resilence performance.
-To name a few, \cite{commault2008observability} considered observability preservation under sensor removals, \cite{Rahimian2013Structural} investigated controllability preservation under simultaneous link and node failures, while \cite{zhang2019minimal,zhang2018arxiv} systematically studied the involved optimization problems with respect to link/node/actuator/sensor removals from a computational perspective.
-Since controllability/observability is a generic property that depends mainly on the system structure \cite{generic}, its robustness is overwhelmingly dominated by the robustness property of the graphs corresponding to the system structure.
+In recent years, security has been becoming an attractive issue in the control and estimation of cyber-physical systems, such as chemical processes, power grids and transportation networks \cite{Buldyrev2009Catastrophic,fawzi2014secure,mitra2019byzantine}.
+The robustness of various system properties has been investigated under internal faults (like disconnections of links/nodes \cite{Buldyrev2009Catastrophic,zhang2020generic}) or external attacks (like adversarial sensor/actuator attacks \cite{fawzi2014secure}), including stability \cite{FabioFragility2018}, stabilization \cite{De2015Input}, controllability and observability \cite{commault2008observability,Rahimian2013Structural,zhang2019minimal}.
+Particularly, as a fundamental system property, controllability/observability under {\emph{structural perturbations}} (i.e., perturbations that can change the zero/nonzero patterns of the original system matrices, such as link/node/actuator/sensor removals or additions) has been extensively explored on its robust/resilence performance.
+To name a few, \cite{commault2008observability} considered observability preservation under sensor removals, \cite{Rahimian2013Structural} investigated controllability preservation under simultaneous link and node failures, while \cite{zhang2019minimal} systematically studied the involved optimization problems with respect to link/node/actuator/sensor removals from a computational perspective. {Since controllability/observability is a generic property in the sense that either the system realization is controllable for almost all values of the free parameters, or is not controllable for any values of the free parameters \cite{generic}, its robustness is overwhelmingly dominated by the robustness property of the graph representations associated with the system structure (see the next sections \ref{sec-II-B} and \ref{sec-III-C} for details). }